Local MPs and regional representation with PR

 All proportional systems for Canada maintain local representation.
 Local representation has been a core value of every citizens’ assembly and commission in Canada on electoral reform.

-Depending on the proportional model you will have one local MLA and regional MPs (Mixed Member Proportional), several local MPs (Single Transferable Vote) or a combination (Rural-Urban Proportional).
+Depending on the proportional model you will have one local MP and regional MPs (Mixed Member Proportional), several local MPs (Single Transferable Vote) or a combination (Rural-Urban Proportional).
+Almost every voter will help elect an MP who shares their values.

-Right now, one party can sweep every seat in a region – leaving no voice for voters of other parties.
-With PR, every region will represent the diversity of its voters, giving every region MPs in the government and opposition.
+Right now, one party can sweep every seat in a region – leaving no voice for voters of other parties, such as in the pictures below.
+(Learn more about first past the post and its problems).